hambosto/hexwarden/README.md

 3. Select file:
    - Navigate through available files using arrow keys
    - For encryption: shows all non-encrypted files
-   - For decryption: shows only `.enc` files
+   - For decryption: shows only `.encrypted` files

 The program will process the selected file and display progress in real-time.